 Whether you’re building a second family room, a guest suite or expanding the kitchen, having additional square footage in your home is sure to be handy.
 Just don’t forget to think about the heating and cooling requirements of the new room.
 One of those considerations should cover whether you should upgrade your HVAC system for a home addition in Rochester.
 Our instructions will help you as you begin the process.

-Option 1: No Upgrade Necessary
+Option 1: No Upgrade Needed

 Option 2: HVAC System Upgrade

-Option 3: Install a Ductless Mini-Split
+Option 3: Get a Ductless Mini-Split

-- The old and additional rooms have differing heating and cooling needs.
+- The old and expanded rooms have varying heating and cooling needs.

 - You are looking to add air conditioning to your home without installing or extending the ductwork.

 If you need help deciding which HVAC option is best, let Strogen's Service Experts offer our recommendations.
 We have a lot of experience helping homeowners adjust their indoor comfort, with a passion for efficiency and eco-friendly HVAC options.

 We’ll get started by doing a load calculation to determine your needs.
 Then, we can give cost listings for ductwork installation and system upgrades vs. putting in a ductless mini-split HVAC system.
 We’ll give you all the solutions so you can make an informed decision.
 To get started, call at 603-923-4570 to schedule an appointment now!